The Philosophy behind the Development of the Classes

 By Chris Selwood, Event Director

-Primarily a design competition to find the world’s most efficient electric car the biennial World Solar Challenge seeks to inspire some of the brightest young people on the planet address the imperatives of sustainable transport.
+Primarily a competition to design efficient personal transport, the biennial World Solar Challenge seeks to inspire some of the brightest young people on the planet to address the imperatives of sustainable transport.

-The original and largest event of its type, it maintains its position by offering an adventure of epic proportions; Crossing a continent in a single stage using only sunlight as fuel.
+The original and largest event of its type, it maintains its position by offering an adventure of epic proportions: crossing a continent in a car that uses sunlight as fuel.

-Every two years, teams from around the globe work tirelessly to design and build an ultra-efficient electric vehicle, bring it to Australia and, in the spirit of friendly competition, prove their concepts in one of the world's harshest environments; the central Australian desert.
+Every two years, teams from around the globe work tirelessly to design and build an ultra-efficient solar car, bring it to Australia and, in the spirit of friendly competition, prove their concepts in one of the world's harshest environments—the central Australian desert.

 The philosophy of evolving design parameters and creating regulations around what must be achieved, without dictating how they are to be achieved, not only encourages creativity and lateral thinking, but provides a unique opportunity of engaging with some of the issues which face us all and a philosophy which has led this famous international event to its position of global dominance.